KatherineMichel/digital-commonplace/README.md

 React Server Components
 https://github.com/reactjs/server-components-demo | reactjs/server-components-demo: Demo app of React Server Components.
-https://twitter.com/dan_abramov/status/1342260256638951425 | Dan Abramov on Twitter: "I want to recap a few points from our talk about the different kinds of components.
+https://twitter.com/shuding_/status/1343589891335094292 | Shu on Twitter: "I refactored the React Server Components example on top of Next.js and deployed it serverlessly to @vercel.
+Check out the tech preview demo: https://t.co/wpjEO9iL29" / Twitter https://twitter.com/biilmann/status/1341921676947177472 | Matt Biilmann on Twitter: "Been playing around with React server components and put together a demo on Netlify.
+It's much more barebones than @sugarpirate_'s full demo, and I hope that it'll be a good starting point for others.
+Demo: https://t.co/WYxhwxGxNb Source code: https://t.co/KCQbNmzZlt" / Twitter https://twitter.com/dan_abramov/status/1342260256638951425 | Dan Abramov on Twitter: "I want to recap a few points from our talk about the different kinds of components.
 All of these points are in the talk and the RFC linked from the post, so I suggest to check them out first for the context!
-This thread is only a recap. 🧵 https://t.co/nxygJVd7PO" / Twitter https://twitter.com/biilmann/status/1341921676947177472 | Matt Biilmann on Twitter: "Been playing around with React server components and put together a demo on Netlify.
-It's much more barebones than @sugarpirate_'s full demo, and I hope that it'll be a good starting point for others.
-Demo: https://t.co/WYxhwxGxNb Source code: https://t.co/KCQbNmzZlt" / Twitter
+This thread is only a recap. 🧵 https://t.co/nxygJVd7PO" / Twitter

 HTTP, API, DOM
 https://expressjs.com/en/api.html